andrewbluepiano/SmarterSecurityCamera-MVSense/README.md

 # SmarterSecurityCamera-MVSense
-A program for filtering person detection from MV smart cameras based on if you are home or not.
+A program for filtering person detection data from MVSense on Meraki MVx2 and higher smart security cameras, based on if you are home or not.

 By remembering a few network / bluetooth devices that you usually take with you when you leave the house, the program can check if you are likely home or not when it sees a 'person'